So what’s the difference between making milk froth and milk foam anyway? Is there a difference at all?

-Latte, cappuccino and macchiato are favorite drinks with milk.
 Baristas love making these and they have injected art and creativity to make this delightful drink more appealing to people.
-But what is the real impact of milk in your coffee?
+But what is the real impact of adding milk to your coffee?

 Milk proteins and milk fat play an important role in creating milk froth and milk foam.
 These are essential ingredients in making your favorite latte and cappuccino.

 - Milk fat – Milk fat serves as protective membrane to lock in the flavor of milk.

 - Milk protein – Whey and casein proteins are the top two proteins found in milk.
 These proteins, when mixed with coffee, create that distinct creamy taste that we love with our latte and cappuccino.
 And when your coffee is hot, it makes the milk taste creamier.

 - Homogenized milk – Milk fat is reduced through a process called homogenization.
 It helps to store milk for longer periods of time without the milk creaming problem that often happens when milk is stored.